-Kyra Kramer recently shared this post on Austen Authors.
-It speaks so poignantly of the loss of Jane Austen that I thought it appropriate to share here with you on the 200th Anniversary of Jane Austen’s passing.
+This is a repeat of a post from 2017 from Kyra Kramer.
+It speaks so poignantly of the loss of Jane Austen that I thought it appropriate to share here with you on the 202nd Anniversary of Jane Austen’s passing.

 The Death of a Great Author, and Greater Woman